SananPirunjinda/PFC-TOUGH-Interactive-code/README.md

 # PFC-TOUGH-Interactive-code
-This repository provide the PFC-TOUGH interactive code.
+This repository provides the PFC-TOUGH interactive code.